 Administrative budget expense - The CTF Trust Fund Committee, on an annual basis, approves the budget for administrative services to be paid by the Trust Fund.
 The administrative budget primarily covers the costs incurred by the Trustee, the Administrative Unit and the MDBs for the performance of their administrative services and other activities in support of the CTF.
-Once approved, and further allocated by the MDB Committee in the case of country programming budgets, administrative budget amounts pertaining to the Trustee, the Administrative Unit and the MDBs are paid upon their request.
-The administrative budget expense is reported on a cash basis.
+Once approved, and further allocated by the MDB Committee in the case of country programming budgets, administrative budget amounts pertaining to the Trustee, the a cash basis.

-Net investment income - Investment income earned on CTF funds held by the World Bank and IFC as IE is credited directly in the Trust Fund on an accrual basis.
-Consequently, net investment income comprises the investment income earned by this Trust Fund, the investment income earned by the CTF Trust Fund under administration by the World Bank as IE, and the investment income earned by the CTF Trust Fund under administration by IFC as IE. Net investment income includes realized and unrealized investment income/loss.
+Administrative Unit and the MDBs are paid upon their request.
+The administrative budget expense is reported on directly in the Trust Fund on an accrual basis.
+Consequently, net investment income comprises the investment income earned by this Trust Fund, the investment income earned by the CTF Trust Fund under administration by the World Bank as IE, and the investment income earned by the CTF Trust Fund under administration by IFC as IE.

-Net investment income from other MDBs - In accordance with the FPAs, net investment income earned on CTF funds held by the other MDBs shall be returned to the Trust Fund upon the Trustee's request.
+Net investment income - Investment income earned on CTF funds held by the World Bank and IFC as IE is credited funds administered and held by the other MDBs as IEs shall be returned to the Trust Fund upon the Trustee's request.
 Net investment income from the other MDBs is recorded on a cash basis.
-Since inception of the Trust Fund, no net investment income earned by the other MDBs has been received.
+Since inception of the Trust